christchurchlondon/foodbank-southlondon/backend/README.md

 * Install [Make](https://www.gnu.org/software/make/manual/make.html)

 # Setup
-Create a `.env` file (this is excluded from source control by .gitignore as it contains secret values) and set the following environment variables:
+Set the following environment variables **OR** create a `.env` file (this is excluded from source control by .gitignore as it contains secret values):

 * FBSL_ENVIRONMENT - the name of the environment to load configuration for (dev, prod)